Mod-Bucket/Basic-Staples/README.txt

 Partly Supported**:

 	OilC:
-		* mods\Basic-Staples\crafting\OilCPatches\ You will have to manually rename the "*.reaction-" files to "*.reaction" for full compatability!
 		* Patches make both oils equivalent to Staple's oil for the purposes of making cooking oil.
 		* OilC oils may or may not work if another mod decides to use oils other than "cooking oil."
 		* OilC's crusher will make Staples's oils.
 		* The Crusher is much more efficent than Staple's mill so there is incentive to use it.
-		* OilC's recipes report an incorrect results quantity.
-You get twice as much oil.
-		* Removed OilC's recipes from sale.
-It's pretty obvious how it works.
+		* Sell any OilC oil you have for profit.

 	StaxelBasicRecipes:
 		* Removed conflicting flour reactions and hid recipes.
 		* Do not recommend using this mod's cocoa recipe.
-Fast but not economical.
+Fast to get you catalog chocolate early but not economical.
 		* The animal food recipes are entirely different.
 Flexibility!

 	Auto Magic:
 		* Patches added to redirect the pet drop tables.
 		* Automated Recipes have not been added yet.

 **A partly supported mod might have some recipe conflicts with Basic Staples that have been patched out.
-Some items in the mod might be duplicates of Basic Staples items and additional reactions may have been added to make the duplicates work in Staple recipes.
-Incorrect recipes May have been patched out.
+Some items in the mod might be duplicates of Basic Staples items and the mod's recipes have been changed to produce or use Staples products.
 The mod may have ingredients that are unavailable for use with other mods.
 Mods that use Basic Staples might forget to include reactions for some of this mod's ingredients.

 ---------